 The Academy does not prepare food or provide lunches to students, although the PSO provides a regular preorder lunch offering.
 Ordering is available online.
 Students may bring their own lunches to school each day.
-The school may provide access to microwave ovens in the Commons for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.
+The school may provide access to microwave ovens in the MPR for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.

 All students should possess refillable personal water bottles with their names printed on them.
+All water bottle stickers should be school appropriate.
 They may refill them from any of the drinking fountains.
 As a precaution against sickness, students should not share bottles.